Camil0086/Camil0086.github.io/docs/Markdown.md

 According to Wikipedia:
 >Markdown is a lightweight markup language for creating formatted text using a plain-text editor.

-To write in Markdown any editor is enough, but we recommend to use [Visual Studio Code](VisualStudioCode.md).
+To write in Markdown any editor is enough, but we recommend using [Visual Studio Code](VisualStudioCode.md).

 ## Markdown basic syntax
 Below you'll find basic commands and rules of Markdown language.
 Click the attached links for more information: